 Linn County S.T.A.N.D.
 Launches Mental Health Awareness Campaign

 Linn County S.T.A.N.D.
-(Students Taking Action Not Drinking) is launching a mental health awareness campaign in local high schools.
+(Students Taking Action Not Drinking) has launched a mental health awareness campaign in local high schools.
 The campaign includes materials developed by Linn County high school students to increase awareness that mental health is part of physical health.
 For more information, contact S.T.A.N.D. coordinator Shannon Snair at 541-967-3819.